Protonk/frsrr/README.md

 ## Installation

-You can install the package from GitHub using the `devtools` package:
+Install the package from GitHub using the `devtools` package:

 ```R
 # install.packages("devtools")